Chippewa Cree man's shooting by police raises questions, calls for dialogue

 In addition, Stern said the Suquamish Tribe will be invited to install a representation of the Suquamish culture — either art or signage — at a new traffic roundabout near Highway 305, which bisects the city and the Suquamish reservation.

-Trishandra Takenalive, Chiefstick’s ex-wife, plans to work with the organization Deescalate Washington for a law requiring that police-involved shootings be conducted by agencies from other counties.
+Trishandra Takenalive, Chiefstick’s ex-wife, plans to work with the organization Deescalate Washington for a law requiring that police-involved shootings be investigated by agencies from other counties.
 The shooting of Chiefstick was investigated by the Kitsap Critical Incident Response Team, composed of officers from law enforcement agencies in Kitsap County.

 “In Kitsap County, if you’re in law enforcement, you know each other,” Takenalive said.
 “It’s not an outside investigation.”